Kuuuube/kanjigrid/README.md

 - `searchfilter` The default setting for `Additional Search Filters`.
 This is appended to the existing filtering and must use the same format as [Anki's Browser Searching](https://docs.ankiweb.net/searching.html).

+- `gradientcolors` Array of rgb hex color strings to use for the gradient from weak to strong.

 </details>

 ## Custom Groupings